Assistantships & Financial Aid

 Wilcox-Hodnett Doctoral Fellowships

-The Wilcox-Hodnett Fellowship is for doctoral students in the Educational Evaluation and Policy Analysis (EEPA) program who’s dissertation will focus on K-12 leadership/administration/policy
+The Wilcox-Hodnett Fellowship is for doctoral students in the EdD in Educational Leadership Program and students in the Educational Evaluation and Policy Analysis (EEPA) program are eligible if their dissertation will focus on K-12 leadership/administration/policy.

 Please complete this application if you wish to be considered for the Wilcox-Hodnett Doctoral Fellowship.
 Application deadline is Oct.
 15, 2021 at 5 p.m.
 EST.